 Not a fan of fish?
 No problem!
 You can still get your omega-3s from plant-based sources.
 Here’s where to look:

 • Flaxseeds and Chia Seeds: Sprinkle these on your yogurt, salads, or smoothies.
-They’re not only rich in omega-3s but also fiber and protein, making them a hair care powerhouse.
+They’re rich in omega-3s and fiber and protein, making them a hair care powerhouse.

 • Walnuts: These nuts are a snackable source of omega-3s, plus they have biotin, vitamin E, and copper, which keep your hair color rich and lustrous.

-• Hemp Seeds: Another excellent plant-based omega-3 source, hemp seeds, also provide a good amount of protein and zinc, crucial for to help improve hair growth.
+• Hemp Seeds: Another excellent plant-based omega-3 source, hemp seeds also provide a good amount of protein and zinc, crucial for improving hair growth.

-Incorporating these omega-3 rich foods into your diet can significantly contribute to the strength and luster of your hair.
-Whether you prefer seafood or plant-based options, getting enough omega-3s can help ensure that your hair is as healthy as it can be, from the scalp to the tips.
+Incorporating these omega-3-rich foods into your diet can significantly contribute to the strength and luster of your hair.
+Whether you prefer seafood or plant-based options, getting enough omega-3s can help ensure your hair is as healthy as possible, from the scalp to the tips.
 So go ahead, add some of these nutritious foods to your next meal, and give your hair the love it deserves!

 Vitamins and Minerals for Thinning Hair